Wing Commander IV: The Price of Freedom

-Wing Commander IV: The Price of Freedom is the fourth main game in the Wing Commander science fiction space combat simulator video game series, produced by Origin Systems and released by Electronic Arts for the PC in 1996 and the PlayStation in 1997 (the game was also released on the North American PlayStation Network Store in 2009).
+Wing Commander IV: The Price of Freedom is the fourth main game in the Wing Commander space combat simulator series.
+It was developed by Origin Systems and released by Electronic Arts for MS-DOS, Windows, and Classic Mac OS in 1996 and the PlayStation in 1997.
+It was re-released via the North American PlayStation Network Store in 2009.

 The first game set after the end of the Terran-Kilrathi War, Wing Commander IV depicts a galaxy in the midst of a chaotic transition, with human civilians, Kilrathi survivors and former soldiers on both sides attempting to restabilize their lives.
 A novelization, by William R. Forstchen and Ben Ohlander, was published on October 1, 1996.

 Gameplay

 Wing Commander IV is a simulator game in which players take on the role of Col. Christopher "Maverick" Blair, a veteran pilot of enormous repute, as he flies starfighters.
 Players are presented with a series of missions, and must complete (or at least survive) them to progress the plot.